Tall celebrities are few and far between. If you’ve ever met a celebrity and been surprised at how short they were, your eyes did not deceive you.

 Conan O’Brien – 6’4”

 This lanky writer and comedian’s trademark self-deprecating humor is on full display on his cable TV talk show “Conan,” but you can also hear the sharp-witted redhead’s unabridged self on his hit podcast, “Conan Needs a Friend.”
-He’s one of the best and tallest quipsters in Hollywood.
+He’s one of the tallest celebrities and best quipsters in Hollywood.

 Brooke Shields – 6’0”